 To replace the old paper-driven, and manually-intensive course booking process and create a new system to manage all aspects of course administration, including online payment, cancellations and delegate substitutions.

-By providing a slick and user-friendly system, the plan was also to improve delegate attendance through real-time booking and cancellation functionality and enable Transport for London to deliver more training without adding to its administrative head-count.
+By providing a slick and user-friendly system, the plan was also to improve delegate attendance through real-time booking and cancellation functionality the objective being to enable TfL to deliver more training without adding to its administrative head-count.

-The system allows Transport for London to run a range of different training events at a variety of venues and to control which courses are visible online to users.
-The latter is managed by controlling access for approved companies working for Transport for London, as well as individuals, enabling them to view relevant courses.
+The system allows TfL to run a range of different training events at a variety of venues and to control which courses are visible online to users.
+The latter is managed by controlling access for approved companies working for TfL, as well as individuals, enabling them to view relevant courses.
 In addition, specific courses aimed at particular companies or user groups can be restricted to only these groups for online booking.

-All Joining Instructions as well as course briefing materials are available for download and the system allows for administrator intervention at any stage – for example to allow a client to phone and book training directly with the administrator.
+Joining instructions as well as course briefing materials are available for download and the system allows for administrator intervention at any stage – for example; to allow a client to phone and book training directly with an administrator.

 Prices can be flexed and adjusted easily to assist administrators with future course dates and payment on account is also available for specific clients as an alternative to instant online payment.

-The system handles tens of thousands of individual delegate bookings per year, from a portfolio of almost 100 different courses run by Transport for London including: inductions, safety, first aid and specialist skills including track and signalling.
+CourseSight handles tens of thousands of individual delegate bookings per year, from a portfolio of almost 100 different courses run directly by TfL including; inductions, safety, first aid and specialist skills including track and signalling.

-The system also handles online payment as standard and has contributed to a reduction in costs for TfL by automating payment collection in this way.
-The Online Course Booking system continues to be a key component of Transport for London’s training delivery service since its launch a decade ago.
+The system also handles online payment as standard and has contributed to a reduction in costs for TfL by automating payment collectiony.
+The online course booking system continues to be a key component of TfL's training delivery service since its launch a decade ago.